-They’re easy to keep because of their good behavior, their defense mechanism, and their small size.
-They’re so well-behaved that they’re known as pet rocks.
+Ball pythons come from sub-Saharan Africa.
+They’re easy to keep because of their good behavior, defense mechanism, and manageable size.

-That’s because when you handle them, they’ll sit with you, and won’t try slithering off or making trouble.
-The fact that they’re small also cuts down on long-term costs like feeding and housing.
+When you handle them, they won’t try slithering away.
+The fact that they’re relatively small also cuts down on long-term costs, like feeding and housing.

-You can buy a ball python for as little as $30, although the price varies depending on the age of the snake.
+You can buy a ball python for $30+, although the price varies depending on the age of the snake.
 For a female royal python that’s a proven breeder, you might expect to pay $100.
-Rare morphs can costs thousands of dollars.
+Rare morphs can cost thousands of dollars.

-Albinos are the best-known example.
-There are more than a hundred different defined morphs, which you can pick up at pet shops, trade shows and online.
+There are more than a hundred different defined morphs, which you can get at pet shops, trade shows, and online.
 A few examples include:

-Corn snakes are a North American breed, a rat snake that would normally live in the southeast, around Florida.
-They make an excellent starter snake because, like ball pythons, they’re well-behaved and easy to care for.
-Here’s some information on the diet of a corn snake.
+Corn snakes are a North American breed, a Colubrid that would normally live in the southeast, around Florida.
+They make an excellent starter snake because they’re well-behaved and easy to care for.

-Corn snakes are about the same as ball pythons.
-Because of the popularity of both snakes, the market has been flooded by breeders looking to sell as many as possible, which naturally drives prices down.
-So, again, you can buy a normal morph corn snake for as little as $20.
+Because of the popularity of both snakes, the market has been flooded.
+So, a normal corn snake morph can cost as little as $30-40.

 - The decreased likelihood of parasites like ticks, mites, and worms

-- The increased risk that the breeder followed optimal husbandry guidelines
+- The breeder followed correct snake husbandry guidelines

-So, it might be worth paying more than $20 to buy from a good breeder.
+So, it might be worth paying more than $30 to buy from a good breeder.
 This is the case for any snake you buy, corn snake or not.
-And, again, you can get morphs of corn snakes.
-There aren’t as many as you can find for ball pythons, but there are still plenty.
-You can find:
+You can get a wide variety of corn snakes morphs:

 Of course, there are many more morphs than this and interbreeds between morphs.
 So, for example, you can have a scaleless albino corn snake, which might cost even more.